Combat engineer: Specialisations

 Sappers specialising in tunnel warfare may be known as miners.

 In the French Army, combat engineers specialising in bridge-building are called pontoniers, while in the Italian Army, combat engineers specialising in bridge-building are called pontieri.

 Practices and techniques

+Demolition Part II - Electric Priming (1957) - Official U.S. Army combat engineer demolition training film reel.

 Combat engineers are force multipliers and enhance the survival of other troops through the use and practice of camouflage, reconnaissance, communications and other services.
 These include the construction of roads, bridges, field fortifications, obstacles and the construction and operation of water supplies.
 In these roles, combat engineers use a wide variety of hand and power tools.
 They are also responsible for construction rigging, the use of explosives, and the carrying out of demolitions, obstacle clearance, and obstacle construction, assault of fortifications, use of assault boats in water obstacle crossings, helipad construction, general construction, route reconnaissance and road reconnaissance, and erecting communication installations.
 Combat engineers build and run water distribution points, carrying out water filtration, and NBC decontamination when necessary, and storage prior to distribution.

 All these role activities and technologies are divided into several areas of combat engineering: